Skip to main content

 How to Withdraw from UC San Diego (Graduates)

-If an undergraduate student has been absent for two or more quarters, he or she must apply for readmission to UC San Diego.
-Graduate students who have been out at least one quarter must apply for readmission through the Graduate Division.
-The readmission process is different depending on the amount of time the student has been absent from UC San Diego, and the academic standing when the student left.
+If an undergraduate student has been absent for two or more quarters, they must request to return to UC San Diego.
+Graduate students who have been out at least one quarter must apply for readmission through the Division of Graduate Education and Postdoctoral Affairs.
+The process to return is different depending on the amount of time the student has been absent from UC San Diego, and the academic standing when the student left.

-How to Apply for Readmission to UC San Diego (Undergraduate)
+Returning to UC San Diego after an Absence (Undergraduate)

 Enrollment Exceptions and Limits